 These fresh fruit popsicles are such a colourful and delicious way to stay cool this summer!
-They are seriously gorgeous and they’re so easy to make!
-They’d make a great summer treat, afternoon snack, or even a breakfast for the road (well, part of a breakfast anyway.
-I don’t know about you, but I eat more than that for breakfast…).
+These all natural treats are seriously gorgeous and they’re so easy to make!
+They make a great summer treat, afternoon snack, or even a breakfast for the road.

-The full printable recipe is at the bottom of this post, but here’s what you’ll need:
+The full printable recipe is at the end of this post, but here’s a list of what you’ll need:

 - Apple Juice

 You can find popsicle molds and popsicle sticks on Amazon, at Walmart, or sometimes even at the grocery store.
 Here are affiliate links to products on Amazon that are similar to what we used:

 What kinds of fruit can you put into fresh fruit popsicles?

 You can add pretty much any fruit to these ice pops!
 So take a look inside your fridge to see what you have!

 Here’s a list of fruits that you can try:

 Some fruits are naturally sweeter than others.
 So if you’re making your popsicles with a fruit like blackberries or grapefruit that tend not to be very sweet, you might want to add a tablespoon or two of sugar or honey into the juice before you add it to the mold.

 What kind of popsicle molds do you need?